tbutler1132/becoming-engine/README.md

 - [Operating Manual](./docs/becoming-engine.md): Core objects, rules, and workflow.
 - [Roadmap](./docs/roadmap.md): A non-binding sequence of next micro-projects.

-## 🔮 Vision: Two-Layer Ontology
+## 🔮 Vision: Three-Phase Evolution

-The system evolves in two phases:
+The system evolves in three phases:

-1. **Phase 1 (Current)**: Regulatory Layer — Variables, Episodes, Actions.
+1. **Phase 1 (Current)**: Regulatory Layer — Variables, Episodes, Actions, Models, Links.
 How the organism regulates itself.
 Closed, minimal ontology.
+Command-driven.

-2. **Phase 2 (Future)**: World Model Layer — Schemas, Entities, Links, Models.
+2. **Phase 2 (Future)**: World Model Layer — Schemas, Entities.
 How the organism represents its environment.
 Open, extensible ontology with user-defined object types.

+3. **Phase 3 (Future)**: Autonomous Regulator — Variable thresholds, pressure detection, Episode timebox, Regulator state machine.
+The system proposes and manages interventions automatically.

-See the [Roadmap](./docs/roadmap.md) for details on both phases.
+See the [Roadmap](./docs/roadmap.md) for details on all phases, and the [Tech Spec](./docs/tech-spec.md) for the complete technical vision.

 ## 🤖 For AI Agents